SueSmith/hello-website/README.md

   * Enter the name `FASTLY_API_TOKEN`
   * Paste your token value in and save

-Back in your codespace, you should see a prompt to reload for the new environment variable so go ahead and click that.
+Back in your Codespace, you should see a prompt to reload for the new environment variable so go ahead and click that.

 Hit the **🚀 Deploy** button and watch the Terminal output for your new site address!

-Open it in a new tab and tell everyone you know. 🎢
+Open it in a new tab and tell everyone you know. 📣

 ## Keep going!